 FSEOG is a need-based federal grant awarded to undergraduates seeking a first undergraduate degree in an eligible program who have demonstrated exceptional financial need as determined by the results of the FAFSA.
-Priority is given to students with an Estimated Family Contribution (EFC) of zero (0) and who apply for financial aid early.
-Students must enroll for a minimum of six (6) credit hours in order to qualify.
+Priority is given to students with an SAI of 1500 and who apply for financial aid early.
+Students must enroll for a minimum of six (6) credit hours to qualify.
 Limited funding is available each year for this program, and funds are available on a first-come, first-served basis.
 The award is in addition to the student's Pell Grant award.